vinta/awesome-python/README.md

 * [TurboGears](http://www.turbogears.org/) - The Web Framework that scales with you.
 Starts as a microframework and scales up to a fullstack solution.
 * [Grok](http://grok.zope.org/) - A framework built on the existing Zope 3 libraries, offers a lot of building blocks for web development.
 * [CherryPy](http://www.cherrypy.org/) - A Minimalist Python Web Framework, HTTP/1.1-compliant and WSGI thread-pooled.
+* [webpy](http://webpy.org/) - A web framework for Python that is as simple as it is powerful.

 ## CMS